fearofcode/arete/README.md

 Arete is intended to be used for remembering what you learn about math and science.

-I'm happy to add more documentation and instructions if there is interest.
-For now, this is probably only going to be used by its creator.

-I've experimented with many different languages and frameworks to implement this product in.
-All of them have serious drawbacks, so for now, I'm going command-line only, which makes things like displaying images impossible, and makes things like editing multi-line values awkward.

-To be honest, I just made this public so I have something to pin other than my old Java stock prediction app that never really worked and has horrible code I'm incredibly embarrassed by.

 ## Setting up PostgreSQL on Linux

 This is mostly a reminder for myself for when setting this up on a VPS.